 3.3.2.3.c.If all three pumps fail, NSE-1 and NPE-1 should be closed, the powerhouse collection channel bulkheaded off at the junction pool, and SSE-1 and SSE-2 operated at 6' below tailwater regardless of head.

 3.3.2.3.d.
+If oil or other contaminants are observed in the powerhouse tailrace, the AWS pumps will be removed from service until the substance is contained and there is no risk of contamination in the ladder collection channel and transition pool.
+The Project Biologist will notify CENWW-OD-T as soon as possible and CENWW-OD-T will notify NOAA Fisheries and FPOM.
+When the problem is resolved, the Project Biologist will submit a MFR to CENWW-OD-T for distribution to FPOM.
+See section 3.3.2.2.a above for more information.

 Comments: